This page outlines the management and governance of the Holy Cross website.

 College Marketing and Communications Staff

 The web communications staff provides strategic, day-to-day oversight of all web content.
-Web communications and other members of the College Marketing and Communications staff are responsible for maintaining and generating content for top-level pages linked from the College home page, and providing strengthening content on department websites.
+Web communications and other members of the College Marketing and Communications staff are responsible for maintaining and generating content for top-level pages linked from the College homepage, and strengthening content on department websites.

 After attending training, users are given access to edit existing site content and publish new content through Drupal.
 Contributors are responsible for checking their work to ensure the content is working properly and meet accessibility standards (links are not broken, photos and video are appearing correctly, etc.).